NVIDIA-Genomics-Research/AtacWorks/docs/tutorials/tutorial2.md

-# Tutorial 2: Using a trained AtacWorks model to denoise ATAC-seq data and call peaks.
+# Denoising and peak calling using a trained AtacWorks model

 ## Introduction